pjtunstall/retro-raiders/README.md

 ## 4. Play offline

+Any server will do, e.g. run `python3 -m http.server` while in the root folder of the project.
+The Go server referred to below is a relic of an earlier setup, before I moved all the scoreboard logic to the client, which now saves the data in local storage.
+So the rest of this section is a bit superfuous, but I'll leave it in posterity.

-Open a terminal and, from the folder called `server`, execute `go run .` to launch the game server on port 8080 and the scoreboard server on port 10000.
+Open a terminal and, from the folder called `server`, execute `go run .` to launch the game server on port 8080 (and originally also the scoreboard server on port 10000).
 Enter `localhost:8080` in your browser's address bar, maximize the window and enter full-screen mode (CMD+SHIFT+F).
 Adjust zoom if needed.

 Alternatively, to make an executable file, uncomment the indicated lines in `main.go` (at the start of the `main` function) in the `server` folder, then build a Go executable according to your operating system, e.g.